Etudes-Informatiques-et-Services35/gtc-sync/README.md

 # GTC-Sync

-An Obsidian plugin that synchronizes Markdown notes with an external server over WebSocket.
+An Obsidian plugin that synchronizes Obsidian notes with GTC (An ERP by Etudes Informatiques et Services) through a WebSocket.

 ## Overview